alinex/node-database/README.md

 The next possibility is to use a complete object notation instead of a string.

+### General Notation

+To make the notation clean and prevent misleading situations the values have to be prefixed with:

+- @... for names like tabel and fields
+- $... for functions
+- ? used as value will be a placeholder like before and used with the given dataset

+All other values are used as is and quoted or converted like needed.

 ### Relational Databases

 Here you define your query like an object.
-With mysql this may look like:
+The structure looks much like the SQL dialect itself to make it easy:

 ``` coffee
   conn.query